Film and Plot Synopsis

-His main star, Baird Whitlock, is kidnapped during the filming of a prestige picture called, “Hail, Caesar!”
-A group of communist writers called, “The Future,” is asking for a $100,000 ransom.
+When someone kidnaps his main star, Baird Whitlock, during the filming of a prestige picture called, “Hail, Caesar!” a group of communist writers called, The Future, asking for $100,000 in ransom money.

 As Baird goes missing, Mannix must also find a husband for his unmarried, but pregnant, synchronized swimming starlet, DeeAnna Moran, but first, he casts his western film star, Hobie Doyle, in a dramatic speaking role.
 Doyle’s lack of acting ability coupled with a terribly strong southern accent causes drama of it’s own on the set.